rothiotome/godot-very-simple-twitch/README.md

 ####  Modifications
 You can change the amount of messages saved by changing **MAX_MESSAGES** constant located at *addons/very-simple-twtich/chat/vst_chat_dock.gd*

 Also you can change the dock scenes and the line message.
-The  files are *vst_chat_dock* and *vst_chat_dock_line* located in the chat folder ATM just be carefull with the node paths :)
+The  files are *vst_chat_dock* and *vst_chat_dock_line* located in the chat folder.
+ATM just be carefull with the node paths :)

 ## FAQ and Troubleshooting
 ### Change Settings